lago-project/lago/README.md

 This will take a while, as first time execution downloads a lot of stuff.

-Once it is done, the framework will contain a 3.5 engine with all the hosts and storage added, the environment itself will be deployed in test-deployment directory.
+Once it is done, you will get the results in the directory `deployment-basic_suite_3.5`, that will include an initialized prefix with a 3.5 engine vm with all the hosts and storages added.

 To access it, log in to the web-ui at